 - Inform how we monitor and evaluate progress

-We feel it is important that the panel is made up of a cross-sectional population of our Stakeholders.
-It is essential that the members represent a wide range of key stakeholder group, thereby reflecting the differing needs of our Connections customers
+Our panel is made up of a cross-sectional population of our Stakeholders.
+It is essential that the members represent a wide range of key stakeholder group, reflecting the differing needs of our Connections customers:

 North Panel Members

 - Martin Reilly, Hawthorne Boyle